CommunitySolidServer/access-token-verifier/README.md

 This library verifies Solid access tokens via their WebID claim, and thus asserts ownership of WebIDs.

-It conforms to authentication described in the [Solid Identity specification](https://solid.github.io/authentication-panel/solid-oidc/).
+It conforms to the [Solid Identity specification](https://solid.github.io/authentication-panel/solid-oidc/).

 See also: [Solid OIDC Primer Request Flow](https://solid.github.io/authentication-panel/solid-oidc-primer/#request-flow)